-Council has determined that membership shall be 2 employer and 2 employee representatives with no Councillors automatically appointed to sit on the Board.
+Council has determined that membership shall be 2 employer and 2 scheme member representatives with no Councillors automatically appointed to sit on the Board.
 Applications for the employer representatives will be invited from a) the Council (Members will be entitled to apply for this position should they so wish) and b) all other employer bodies contributing to the fund - and then selected at interview by the Chairman and one other Member of the Pensions Committee and a Senior Officer, on the basis of capacity and/or experience.
-Term of Office to be indefinite.
+Term of Office to be four years.

-- 1. The Pensions Board will meet at a frequency determined by the Board. - Reports to the Board will either reflect decisions taken by Pensions Committee or be reports for noting already seen by Pensions Committee. - The role of the Board will be to assist London Borough of Hillingdon Administering Authority as Scheme Manager: to secure compliance with the LGPS regulations and any other legislation relating to the governance and administration of the LGPS: - 4.
+- 1. The Pensions Board will meet at a frequency determined by the Board. - 2.
+Reports to the Board will either reflect decisions taken by Pensions Committee or be reports for noting already seen by Pensions Committee. - 3.
+The role of the Board will be to assist London Borough of Hillingdon Administering Authority as Scheme Manager: to secure compliance with the LGPS regulations and any other legislation relating to the governance and administration of the LGPS; - 4.
 To secure compliance with requirements imposed in relation to the LGPS by the Pensions Regulator; and in such other matters as the LGPS regulations may specify. - 5.
 To secure the effective and efficient governance and administration of the LGPS for the London Borough of Hillingdon Pension Fund. - 6.
 To provide the Scheme Manager with such information as it requires to ensure that any member of the Pension Board or person to be appointed to the Pension Board does not have a conflict of interest.
-NB: Being a member of the LGPS is not seen as a conflict of interest.
+NB: Being a member of the LGPS is not seen as a conflict of interest. - 7.
+The Board may agree a more detailed code of practice within the parameters of these Terms of Reference, as to how it operates to comply with other relevant guidelines.